Timmelsjoch 2507m

 Smugglers' Valley

-Past the toll station, the road turns into quite a fierce downhill (beware of the cattle grids) before turning into a lost valley best known in the past for smuggling.
-This is a really wonderful part of the climb.
+Beyond the toll station, the road drops into a steep descent—watch out for the cattle grids—before entering a remote valley once known for smuggling.
+This is a truly wonderful part of the climb.

-So remote, nothing but mountains and road.
-In the early morning, there are no sound but the whistling of the wind.
-Onwards to the pass through a set of quite demanding switch backs.
+It feels completely isolated, with nothing but mountains and road.
+In the early morning, the only sound is the whistling of the wind.
+From there, the route continues to the pass through a series of demanding switchbacks.

 Passo Rombo - 2474 m

 Curiously, the Italian Passo del Rombo is listed as being just under 30 m lower than the Austrian Timmelsjoch.
-I suppose one will never truly know the exact height of the pass—I choose to go with the higher figure.
+I suppose the exact height of the pass will never be known with certainty—I tend to go with the higher figure.
 In any case, the Italian side is very different from the Austrian one.

-The ascent on this side is nearly 30 km long and gains 1,794 m of elevation, depending on which height you assume for the pass.
-This puts the Passo del Rombo in a similar league to the Stelvio in terms of scale and challenge.
+The ascent on this side is nearly 30 km long and gains around 1,794 m of elevation, depending on which height you accept for the pass.
+This places the Passo del Rombo in a similar league to the Stelvio in terms of scale and challenge.

 Cycle Marathon